Skip to main content

 (Propaedeutic Course Certificate Sport - Education and Training).

-Note on enrollment: If you have passed the digital exam of the sports science preparatory course, a database will be activated.
+Note on enrollment: If you have passed the digital exam of the sports science preparatory course, a database will be activated in the Moodle course.
 You must upload your declaration of fitness for sport there.
-Next, an e-mail template with a verification link will be activated.
-You send this email to the relevant contact person in the Student Administration Office to register for the certificate program.
-The verification link is intended exclusively for the Registrar's Office.
-If you click on the link, you will be taken directly back to the link page.
+Next, an e-mail template will be displayed.
+You can simply copy this email into an email program and send it to the person responsible for you in the Student Administration Office

 (Additional offers -> Events of the Central Operating Unit Sport and Exercise -> Certificate Sport - Education and Training).